 "As we got into the middle of 2005, I could not believe the amount of hours our teams were working on the project.
 [Dan] Fireman wanted to see it done in 2005 so he could open it in 2006.
 So we beefed up our resources and man-hours and got it completely planted and sodded and so forth at the end of 2005 so he could open in 2006."

 The course opened on July 4, 2006.
 Almost 10 years after the Firemans purchased the land, the club opened.
 The Fourth of July was a fitting opening date given the site overlooks the country's biggest city.

 Just 860 yards separate the course's (usual) 14th green and the Statue of Liberty.
 And the 18th hole is just 1,000 yards from Lady Liberty.

-The short par-3 14th and its panoramic views will be the 10th hole for the playing of the Presidents Cup.
+The par-3 14th and its panoramic views was the 10th hole for the Presidents Cup.

 - There are 5,200 sprinkler heads on the course.
-And due to initial environmental regulations, a lot of the course's drainage pipes were installed before construction of the course started, not giving builders -- and architects Tom Kite and the late Bob Cupp much flexibility as they built the course.
+And because of initial environmental regulations, a lot of the course's drainage pipes were installed before construction of the course started, not giving builders—and architects Tom Kite and the late Bob Cupp much flexibility as they built the course.